sal55/langs/bb.md

 ....
 end
 ````
-Shows the 3 lines of comments next to the function signature.
+Shows the 3 lines of special #-comments next to the function signature.
 (Not complete; only the function name is shown, not the signature.)